Comparison of time profiles for the magnetic transport of cold atoms

 Two loss sources can be considered in order to explain our observations: first, losses due to the finite depth of the magnetic trap.
 Second, Majorana losses due to the fact that the atomic spins cannot adiabatically follow the changes in the magnetic field orientation~\cite{Majorana1932}.
 In this section we simulate classical trajectories of the atoms in the moving trap in order to compare different loss types for the different time profiles.

 Considering each atom as a classical point-like particle, the equation of motion for each atom reads

-where $\mathbf{r}_a(t)=(x_a(t),y_a(t),z_a(t))$ is the position of an atom at time $t$ and the potential $V$ is fully determined by the three parameters $b'$, $\alpha(y_0)$ and $y_0(t)$.
-In the following, $b'=65$~G/cm and $\alpha(y_0)$ follow the profile depicted in Fig.~\ref{figure1}(b) as in the experiment.
-The trap centre trajectory, $y_0(t)$, follows either a constant velocity (Eq.~\ref{cstvel}), a constant acceleration (Eq.~\ref{cstacc}) or an error function with $\delta=0$ (Eq.~\ref{erf}) time profile.
+where $\mathbf{r}_a(t)=(x_a(t),y_a(t),z_a(t))$ is the position of an atom at time $t$ and the potential $V$ is fully determined by the three parameters $b'$, $\alpha(y_0)$ and $y_0(t)$ as in Eq.~(\ref{approxV}) with the approximate $\left| \mathbf{B}(x,y,z) \right|$ from Eq.~(\ref{bfield}).
+In principle, we could have relied on the analytical formula for $V$ taking into account the exact geometry of the different coils but this significantly slows down the numerical calculation and would have required several weeks of computation on a single computer.
+Moreover we don't expect that this would significantly change our conclusions.
+In the following, $b'=65$~G/cm and $\alpha(y_0)$ follows the profile depicted in Fig.~\ref{figure1}(b) as in the experiment.
+The trap centre trajectory, $y_0(t)$, follows a time profile with either a constant velocity, Eq.~(\ref{cstvel}), a constant acceleration, Eq.~(\ref{cstacc}) or an error function with $\delta=0$, Eq.~(\ref{erf}).
 As a reference, we have also computed atomic trajectories in a static potential $V$ with parameters $b'=65$~G/cm, $\alpha(0)=1$ and $y_0(t)=0$.